Matica hrvatska: After the Second World War

 Matica hrvatska has had an important role in the standardization and promotion of the Croatian language.
 In 1971, during the Croatian Spring it ended the Novi Sad agreement and began to print Croatian works.
 Soon after December 20, 1971, its work was banned by the communist authorities.

 It resumed work after the 1990 multi-party election, but before Croatian independence (officially on December 8, 1990).
-With the Croatian language no longer subject to political maneuvering, the organization has since opened over 130 local branches in Croatia and Bosnia and Herzegovina.
+The organization has since opened over 130 local branches in Croatia and Bosnia and Herzegovina.